teefouad/speedux/readme.md

 &nbsp;

 # Motivation
-When you create a React application that uses Redux for state management, you would create a store by combining all reducers in your app to create one big single root reducer.
-You would also be creating so many files for each stateful component to connect it to the store, one file for the action types, another for the action creators and another for the reducer and so on.
-Not to mention that you'd need to map the related state and the action creators to the props of each one of those components.
+When you create a React application that uses Redux for state management, you would write a lot of boilerplate code just to setup the Redux architecture.
+In addition to that, you would write a lot of code for the action types, action creators, reducers, mapping the state to component props ... etc.

 This is tedious and repetitive work and that is never a good thing because it increases your chances of making mistakes and creating bugs.